m133225/addressbook-level4/docs/devops/gradle/Introduction to Gradle.md

 To manage dependencies, we simply have to define [maven repositories](https://maven.apache.org/guides/introduction/introduction-to-repositories.html) in `build.gradle` to download each of them.
 This will allow us to avoid adding dependencies into the repository.
 - Consistent version of dependencies between developers
-- If there are updates to the dependencies, developers will be able to download the latest versions (only if specified in the script) without having to update the script
+- Developers will be able to download the latest versions of the dependencies without having to update the script
 - Less bloated repository

-The following tasks are related to ensuring that the required dependencies are downloaded and used.
+The following tasks are related to ensuring that the required dependencies are downloaded and used:

 #### `compileJava`
 `assemble`, `build`, `jar` are **examples** of tasks that will call `compileJava`.